josefbaltz/ShrokJava/README.md

 # ShrokJava
-Shrok Rewritten in Java 8
+ShrokBot Rewritten in Java 8